thedist/companion-module-utils/docs/graphics.md

 # Graphics
 This module currently has the following methods to help draw graphics in an image buffer.
-Using `stackImage` it is also possible stack multiple of these image buffers to create more complext graphics, some of which are already made available as a [Presets](./presets.md)
+Using `stackImage` it is also possible stack multiple of these image buffers to create more complex graphics, some of which are already made available as [Presets](./presets.md)

 [Bar](#bar)
 [Border](#border)